voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### February 15, 2023

+This release includes the following:
+* Keyword and phrase highlighting in the transcript text
+* Bug fixed: home/login page loop in all the nonces somehow are removed from the indexedDB

 ### February 3, 2023

 This release adds Zoom Meeting Assistant status display to the Transcribe App.